-- future operating or financial results and future revenues and expenses; - future, pending or recent acquisitions, business strategy, areas of possible expansion and expected capital spending or operating expenses; - availability of key employees, crew, length and number of off-hire days, drydocking requirements and fuel and insurance costs; - general market conditions and shipping industry trends, including charter rates, vessel values and factors affecting supply and demand; - our financial condition and liquidity, including our ability to make required payments under our credit facilities, comply with our loan covenants and obtain additional financing in the future to fund capital expenditures, acquisitions and other corporate activities; - the overall health and condition of the U.S. and global financial markets, including the value of the U.S. dollar relative to other currencies;

-- our expectations about availability of vessels to purchase, the time that it may take to construct and deliver new vessels or the useful lives of our vessels: - our continued ability to enter into period time charters with our customers and secure profitable employment for our vessels in the spot market; - our expectations relating to dividend payments and ability to make such payments; - our ability to leverage our Manager's relationships and reputation within the drybulk shipping industry to our advantage; - our anticipated general and administrative expenses; - environmental and regulatory conditions, including changes in laws and regulations or actions taken by regulatory authorities; - risks inherent in vessel operation, including terrorism, piracy and discharge of pollutants; - potential liability from future litigation; and - other factors discussed in "Item 3.
+- future operating or financial results and future revenues and expenses; - future, pending or recent acquisitions, business strategy, areas of possible expansion and expected capital spending or operating expenses; - availability of key employees, crew, length and number of off-hire days, drydocking requirements and fuel and insurance costs: - general market conditions and shipping industry trends, including charter rates, vessel values and factors affecting supply and demand; - our financial condition and liquidity, including our ability to make required payments under our credit facilities, comply with our loan covenants and obtain additional financing in the future to fund capital expenditures, acquisitions and other corporate activities; - the overall health and condition of the U.S. and global financial markets, including the value of the U.S. dollar relative to other currencies; - our expectations about availability of vessels to purchase, the time that it may take to construct and deliver new vessels or the useful lives of our vessels: - our continued ability to enter into period time charters with our customers and secure profitable employment for our vessels in the spot market; - our future capital expenditures and investments in the construction, acquisition and refurbishment of our vessels (including the amount and nature thereof and the timing of completion thereof, the delivery and commencement of operations dates, expected downtime and lost revenue); - our expectations relating to dividend payments and ability to make such payments; - our ability to leverage our Manager's relationships and reputation within the drybulk shipping industry to our advantage; - our anticipated general and administrative expenses; - environmental and regulatory conditions, including changes in laws and regulations or actions taken by regulatory authorities; - risks inherent in vessel operation, including terrorism (including cyber terrorism), piracy and discharge of pollutants; - potential liability from future litigation; and - other factors discussed in "Item 3.
 Key Information D. Risk Factors" of this annual report.